Religion in the Song dynasty: Reception by authority

 Neo-Confucianism was initially unattractive to individuals such as Emperor Huizong of Song due to its elite exclusiveness.
 There was also concern about the Neo-Confucian view on the emperor's authority.
 When Emperor Guangzong of Song (r.
 1189–1194) failed to honor his father, the retired Emperor Xiaozong of Song (r.
 1162–1189), Zhu Xi and other Neo-Confucians joined the effort to force Guangzong off the throne.
 Zhu argued that in antiquity, rulers and ministers were similar in status.
 Neo-Confucians denied that the emperor had authority over cultural and moral values, which rested in the literati and the process of self-cultivation.

 Some Neo-Confucians such as Zhang Zai (1020-1077) and Hu Hong (1106–1161) suggested that hereditary governorships, created through enfeoffment (fengjian 封建), were superior to governors in their own time, who were selected based on their performance in the imperial examinations and switched posts on a regular basis.
 They argued that by creating regional power bases around multi-generational hereditary governors, China would be better situated to survive should the emperor and the imperial court be thrown into disarray.
 Zhang and Hong thought the relationship between a hereditary governor and his subjects would be more family-like and intimate.
 In 1144, Neo-Confucian followers were banned from taking the examinations.

 After Zhu Xi's death in 1200, his commentaries were allowed to be taught in schools in 1212, accepted into the mainstream in 1227, and Neo-Confucianism became the state orthodoxy in 1241.

 Religious worship

 After Neo-Confucianism became state orthodoxy in 1241, academies (shuyuan) began to enjoy the same sponsorship as Buddhist and Taoist temples.
 These academies were often associated with shrines and sacrifices to Confucian scholars, in contrast to the deity worshiping Buddhist and Taoist temples.
 The Academy of the Illumined Way was set up in 1175 as a shrine to Cheng Hao, who occupied a place of worship in the central shrine.
 It was formally established as an academy in 1215.
 It fell into disrepair shortly after and became a hostel for military personnel.

 The academy was restored in the mid-13th century and descendants of Cheng Hao were appointed to administer the academy.
 Visits to the shrine were mandatory for students and up to three demerits could be recorded for not attending.
 Shrines dedicated to Han Yu, Zhu Xi, and Lu Jiuyuan were also widespread by the early Yuan dynasty.
 Occasional references to land disputes between academies and temples indicate that they probably tried to occupy the same sacred space.

-The academies carried out functions similar to Buddhist temples and performed rituals of fasting and worship, although the subjects of their worships were different.
+The academies carried out functions similar to Buddhist temples and performed rituals of fasting and worship, although the subjects of their worship were different.
 Not only did these academies worship Neo-Confucian scholars, they generally celebrated political and cultural heroes outside official government service or those who had been victimized by imperial whims in their political struggles.